Slashdot Asks: How Do You Handle Interruptions At Work?

 I find wearing headphones (something kind of large that covers the ear, not earbuds or anything) scares off a lot of interruptions.
 If i'm doing something light I might even have music playing on them but most of them time they're just for show.

+I used to use that trick at the poker table.
+I'd wear large, conspicuous headphones, and from time to time pull out and fidget with the media player.
+What I didn't tell people was that I never turned it on.

+It's amazing what people will say when they don't think you can hear them.

-Increase the cost of the interruptor (Score:2)
+Increase the cost of the interruptor (Score:3, Insightful)

 Looking at it from a manager's perspective: